 - The murder was committed using some kind of hidden Booby Trap designed to give the impression of a human killer being present.

 - Tricks based around making the victim appear to be alive and active within the room when they were actually already dead (and, usually, killed by the last person to see them alive).

 - Murder committed from a distance using a method designed to misleadingly suggest that the killer was at close range.
-A common version of this involves the use of melting, soluble, or otherwise decomposing weapons to give the false impression that the murderer was inside the room and took the weapon away.
+A common version of this involves the use of melting, soluble, or otherwise decomposing projectiles to give the false impression that the murderer was inside the room and took the weapon away.

 - (6a.)
 Carr includes in 6 something which is arguably significant enough to deserve its own section, Time-Delayed Death where the fatal injury was inflicted outside the room and the victim sealed himself in either not noticing the injury or trying to get away from the killer.
 (This happens often enough in real life that if a murdered person is found in a room locked from the inside, the police will usually assume that this was the cause instead of worrying about it.)

 - The reverse of 5., where the victim was killed immediately after the room was opened by one of the people who first "discovered" the situation.
 This would also include the solution used in a few stories, but not mentioned by Carr, of the murderer hiding inside the room until the body was discovered and hoping that in the shock of the discovery nobody would notice that they didn't enter the room with all the other horrified witnesses.

 - The room was sealed from outside in such a way as to make it appear to have been sealed from the inside, or, similarly to 7., the room was never actually sealed and the first person to enter it falsely claimed or was tricked into believing that it was.

 For people who are interested, the solution to the main murder in The Hollow Man

 is a (very complicated and unusual) combination of 5 and 6a